Select Page

 Some jurists propose that socks must:

-Yet, according to the above-mentioned authorities, these points are not strict prerequisites that affect the validity of wiping.
-They aim merely to ensure the sock covers the necessary area adequately.
+However, these conditions are procedural and do not affect the core ruling (i.e., the essential legality of wiping over socks).
+They aim primarily to ensure the sock covers the necessary area adequately.

 Conclusion